 Peer support may be provided through:

-A self-help groupis made up of other people living with issues like yours.
+A self-help group is made up of other people living with issues like yours.
 One example of a self-help group is Alcoholics Anonymous.
 Another example is Peer Support Whole Health and Resiliency groups.
 In these groups, you can join others in learning how to create healthy lifestyle choices.
 These choices will be based on your own goals and hopes.
 There are many self-help groups offered by peer and family-run organizations in Pennsylvania.
-Many of these organizations are listed in this handbook under “Other Helpful Resources.”

-Peer-run organizationsare more formal.
+Peer-run organizations are more formal.
 They may have a variety of services and supports offered in a safe, drug and alcohol free community setting.
 This includes self-help groups.
-They are run by people living with mental health and/or substance abuse issues themselves.
+They are run by people living with mental health and/or substance use disorder issues themselves.
 These people are moving along in their own recovery and want to help others.
 Some peer-run organizations have programs to help you:

 Some organizations operate a “warm line.”
 This is a telephone number you can call to talk with a peer supporter when you feel alone.
 You can also call if you just need to talk with someone who knows what it means to live with mental health issues.